Glycogen Storage Disease Type V

 Which doctor treats glycogen storage disease type v?

-Glycogen Storage Disease Type V is usually treated by specialists in pediatrician.
+Glycogen Storage Disease Type V is usually treated by specialists in pediatrician, neurologist, pediatric urologist.